OCT-FPGA/versal-tutorials/v70-getting-started.md

 In this tutorial, we will guide you through the process of allocating a node with an AMD Alveo V70 in OCT and walk through the steps of running an example using a Vitis AI Docker container.

+## Prerequisites

+If you haven’t joined the OCTFPGA project yet, you can get started by following [this](https://github.com/OCT-FPGA/OCT-Tutorials/tree/master/cloudlab-setup) tutorial.

 ## Experiment setup

 ![plot](images/v70-start-exp.png)